 Unless you’re lucky, you shouldn’t be surprised if you are not welcomed on board with a warm smile.
-Your air-hostess may even scorn at you for asking her to give you a blanket or may even ignore you completely.
+Your air hostess may even look angrily at you for asking her to give you a blanket or may even ignore you completely.

 - All of the Egypt Air flights (domestic and international) on which I travelled were delayed.